The author is a guitarist and bassist with over 35 years of experience as a musician.

 These amps grab the epic tones many guitarists are looking for in rock and metal, and they are plenty loud enough to deal with heavy-handed drummers and aggressive bassists in rehearsal.
 Handled correctly in live and recording situations, the true vibe of these amps and the 4x12 cabinet comes through.

-Guitarists in genres that don’t rely so much of heavy distortion can do well with combo amps.
-Fender is probably the biggest name in high-quality combo amps, but there are plenty of others.
+Guitarists in genres that don’t rely on so much of heavy distortion can do well with combo amps.
+Fender is probably the biggest name in high-quality combo amps, and their Hot Rod Series sounds great for not a lot of cash.
+There are plenty of others as well.
 Country, blues and lighter rock players may prefer the combo over a half stack.
 These players, too, may gravitate toward smaller-wattage combo amps that present some incredible tones when pushed.

 Which Amp is For You?